Quarterly Report of the Chief Executive Officer of ARPANSA - July to September 2018

 Radiation Health and Safety Advisory Council

-The Radiation Health and Safety Advisory Council (RHSAC) did not meet during the quarter.
-The minutes of the 5-6 June 2017 meeting are on ARPANSA’s website.
-The next meeting is in Sydney on 16-17 November 2017.
+The Radiation Health and Safety Advisory Council (the Council) did not meet during the quarter.
+The terms of seven members of the Council, including the Chair, expired on 30 June 2018.

 Radiation Health Committee